avantifellows/plio-frontend/docs/ENV.md

 This is the project token for your mixpanel project which you can view in the Mixpanel Dashboard.

 ### Chatwoot
 Chatwoot is an open-source customer engagement suite.
-It's used to talk to customers and gather their feedback.
+It is used to talk to customers and gather their feedback.

 #### `VUE_APP_CHATWOOT_URL`
 The URL of your chatwoot app